GRAPHISOFT/archicad-addon-cmake/README.md

   - `AC_API_DEVKIT_DIR`: The root folder of the installed Archicad Add-On Development Kit.
 You can also set an environment variable with the same name so you don't have to provide this value during project generation.
   - `AC_ADDON_NAME`: (optional) The name of the project file and the result binary Add-On file (default is "ExampleAddOn").
   - `AC_ADDON_LANGUAGE`: (optional) The language code of the Add-On (default is "INT").
-  - `AC_MDID_DEV:` (optional) Your developer ID.
+  - `AC_MDID_DEV:` (optional) Your Developer ID.
 Ommitting this will result in a 1 value.
-  - `AC_MDID_LOC:` (optional) Your local ID.
+  - `AC_MDID_LOC:` (optional) Add-On Local ID.
 Ommitting this will result in a 1 value.
-- To release your Add-On you have provide valid MDIDs
+- To release your Add-On you have to provide valid MDIDs

 ### Visual Studio (Windows)